Medha-tech/Malaria-Cell-Classification-/README.md

 Dataset link:
 https://lhncbc.nlm.nih.gov/LHC-downloads/malaria-dataset

-⚠️ *Dataset is NOT included in this repository due to size and licensing.*
+⚠️ *Dataset is not included in this repository due to size and licensing.*

 ---